GeorgeMer/Telegram-Autoforwarder/README.md

     - **config.txt** — stores configuration properties, e.g. delay between checking for new messages
     - **forwarder.txt** — stores the source chat IDs, the destination chat ID, and the keywords

+    The subdirectory defaults to "default".
+A different subdirectory can be specified with a CLI argument when running the script.

-    The subdirectory as well as all the data can be specified by running the script.
+    The data can be specified by running the script.

     After one setup, you can rerun with the same subdirectory without having to input anything.